Forgotten/jax-lippmann-schwinger/README.md

 # jax-lippmann-schwinger

-Light weight solver for the Lippmann-Schwinger equation
+Light weight solver for the Lippmann-Schwinger equation using JAX